-22. Some of the approved credit rating agencies, such as Moody's Investors Service, Inc., may issue short-term ratings that apply both to the issuer and the short-term obligations of the issuer.
+22. Some of the approved credit rating agencies may issue short-term ratings that apply both to the issuer and the short-term obligations of the issuer.
 As such, these short-term credit ratings apply to an individual issuer's capacity to repay all short-term obligations rather than to specific short-term borrowing programs.
 These short-term credit ratings can therefore be used as the "credit rating of the security" in relation to all of the issuer's senior unsecured obligations with an original maturity of less than one year, regardless of the currency or market in which the obligations are issued.